sghpjuikit/player/README.md

 Tag editor
 ##### Converter
 Object-object converting facility.
-  - Displays objects as text while allowing user to apply function transformations.
+  - Displays data as text while allowing user to apply function transformations.
 Handy file renamer and per-song group tagger.
 Supports object lists, text transformations, manual text editing, regex, writing to file etc.
   - Provides set of functions that transform java objects (such as String or File).
-User can then set some kind of input (formally List<INPUT>) and apply and chain these transformation functions (on every element of the list) to get some result (List<OUTPUT>.
-It may sound confusing at first, but its a intuitive and very powerful thing, particularly when combined with the ability to see the transformation output as a text at every step and the ability to manually edit that text and reuse it as an input for further transformation.
+User can then set some kind of input (formally List<INPUT>) and apply and chain these transformation functions (on every element of the list) to get some result (List<OUTPUT>).
+It may sound confusing at first, but it is an intuitive and very powerful thing, particularly when combined with the ability to see the transformation output as a text at every step and the ability to manually edit that text and reuse it as an input for further transformation.
 The final output can be used as text or for an action, such as
     - file renaming
     - tagging

-This makes it possible to import song titles from copy-pasted tracklist found on web by 'cleaning' it up with text line transformations (remove x characters from start, etc.) rather than manually.
-Changing extension or names of a bunch of files is a peace of cake.
+This makes it possible to import song titles from copy-pasted track list found on web by 'cleaning' it up with text line transformations (remove x characters from start, etc.) rather than manually.
+Changing extension or names of a bunch of files is a piece of cake.
 ##### Library & LibraryView
 Song tables.
-User can link them up so they display increasingly filtered/sepecialized content.
+User can link them up, so they display increasingly filtered/specialized content.
 For example, 1st table can display all artists (all unique artists in entire song library), 2nd table linked to 1st would display all unique albums of songs by any artist/s selected in the 1st table.
 So on until Nth table displays the songs.
 Combinations are endless.
 In addition, because of the modular gui, you can set up table size and position as you wish and the layout is not restricted to area of the window (layout has own virtual space, like virtual desktops).
 Lastly, in is possible to set up widgets (in this case individual tables) to be 'passive' until user allows them to load properly - it is possible to create a multiple views with lots of tables with practically no performance impact at all (by using views only when needed and have them 'sleep', but be prepared and configured all the time).
 ##### Image
 Image viewer - displays an image
 ##### ImageViewer